smart-on-fhir/sample-apps-stu3/multi-mode/README.md

 # Multi Mode Demo App

-This is simple app that can be launched in embedded, standalone, and pupulation modes through three discrete launch endpoints
+This is simple app that can be launched in embedded, standalone, and population modes

 ## Install & Run